 Where does the INF Treaty go from here?

-For now, the impasse since 2014 over compliance remains.
+For now, the impasse over compliance remains.
 Arms control advocates recommend that the United States and Russia continue to use the Special Verification Commission to resolve outstanding disputes.

 How does China factor into the INF debate?